progit/progit/de/01-introduction/01-chapter1.markdown

 <!--Git doesn’t think of or store its data this way.
 Instead, Git thinks of its data more like a set of snapshots of a mini filesystem.
 Every time you commit, or save the state of your project in Git, it basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot.
 To be efficient, if files have not changed, Git doesn’t store the file again—just a link to the previous identical file it has already stored.
 Git thinks about its data more like Figure 1-5.-->

 Git sieht Daten nicht in dieser Weise.
 Stattdessen betrachtet Git seine Daten eher als eine Reihe von Snapshots eines Mini-Dateisystems.
-Jedes Mal, wenn Du committest (d.h. den gegenwärtigen Status deines Projektes als eine Version in Git speicherst), sichert Git den Zustand sämtlicher Dateien in diesem Moment ("Snapshot") und speichert eine Referenz auf diesen Snapshot.
+Jedes Mal, wenn Du committest (d.h. den gegenwärtigen Status deines Projektes als eine Version in Git speicherst), sichert Git den Zustand sämtlicher Dateien in diesem Moment („Snapshot“) und speichert eine Referenz auf diesen Snapshot.
 Um dies möglichst effizient und schnell tun zu können, kopiert Git unveränderte Dateien nicht, sondern legt lediglich eine Verknüpfung zu der vorherigen Version der Datei an.
 Git betrachtet Daten also wie in Bild 1-5 dargestellt.

 <!--Figure 1-5.
 Git stores data as snapshots of the project over time.-->